Quick links

 as a borough

-Bringing nature into your borough is not just good for wildlife, it is good for the financial, social and physical health of your borough and residents too.
-Considering the environment can deliver great benefits for nominal outlay.
+As public bodies, London's boroughs have a statutory duty to have regard to biodiversity in carrying out all of their functions.
+But bringing nature into your borough is not just a duty - it is good for the financial, social and physical health of your borough and residents too.

 What's happening across London?